apache/nuttx/configs/samv71-xult/README.txt

   orientation of the JTAG connection.

   I have been using Atmel Studio to write code to flash then I use the Segger J-Link GDB server to debug.
-I have been using the 'Device Programming' I available under the Atmel Studio 'Tool' menu.
+I have been using the 'Device Programming' available under the Atmel Studio 'Tool' menu.
 I have to disconnect the SAM-ICE while programming with the EDBG.

-I am sure that you could come up with a GDB server-only solution if you wanted.
+  You can also load code into flash directory with J-Link:

+    arm-none-eabi-gdb
+    (gdb) target remote localhost:2331
+    (gdb) mon reset
+    (gdb) mon halt
+    (gdb) load nuttx

   I run GDB like this from the directory containing the NuttX ELF file: